Cog-Creators/Red-DiscordBot/docs/cog_guides/audio.rst

 RAM available, a good amount may be 512MB -> 1GB.

 Run the following command, where ``Xms`` specifies the initial memory allocation pool and ``Xmx`` is the maximum memory allocation pool.
-Use the RAM values you have just determinined.
+Use the RAM values you have just determined.
 The MB suffix is M and the GB suffix is G.

 .. code-block:: ini